dxw/playbook/guides/contributing.md

 ## Why GitHub?

 We are all encouraged to help shape dxw and help it grow.
-The decisions we make are represented in the playbook so it's important to have an open and collaborative means to evolve it.
+The decisions we make are represented in the Playbook so it's important to have an open and collaborative means to evolve it.

 GitHub allows us to: